7 Steps to Creating Tailored Content to Grow Sales

 2. You are likely to find more than just what you are looking for.

-Doing research yourself is by no means easy, but the price is right, and who knows what you could find?
-Because research companies provide a specific product, they may not be set up to get you that little something extra you can find by accident yourself.
+Researching yourself is not easy, but the price is right.
+Who knows what you will find?
+Because research companies provide a specific product, they may not be set up to get you that little something extra you can see by accident yourself.

-Developing your brand has to do with communicating something to your customers that your competitors are not.
-Your tailored content needs to strategically highlight how what you offer is both different and superior to other companies in your space.
+Developing your brand involves communicating something to your customers that your competitors are not.
+Your tailored content must strategically highlight how your offer is different and superior to other companies in your space.

-Directly trashing your competition with a long, complicated list of everything you offer that they don’t is going to turn potential customers off.
-Instead, provide easy to absorb examinations of how your products’ features translate into concrete benefits for anyone who buys from you.
+Directly trashing your competition with a long, complicated list of everything you offer that they don’t will turn potential customers off.
+Instead, provide easy-to-absorb examinations of how your products’ features translate into concrete benefits for anyone who buys from you.
 Back these up with customer testimonials and reviews.

 2. Dynamic Landing Pages